Richmond Park: Holly Lodge

-In 1735, a new lodge, Cooper's Lodge, was built on the site of Hill Farm.
-It was renamed Lucas's Lodge in 1771 and Bog Lodge in the 1790s.
-Bog Lodge was renamed Holly Lodge in 1993 and now contains a visitors' centre (bookings only), the park's administrative headquarters and a base for the Metropolitan Police.
+Cooper's Lodge was built on the site of Hill Farm in 1735.
+It was renamed Lucas's Lodge in 1771, Bog Lodge in the 1790s and Holly Lodge in 1993.

-Holly Lodge also includes the Holly Lodge Centre, a registered charity which provides an opportunity for people of all ages and abilities to enjoy and learn from a series of hands-on experiences, focusing particularly on the environment and in the Victorian history and heritage of Richmond Park.
-The centre, which is wheelchair-accessible throughout, was opened in 1994.
-It was founded by Mike Fitt, who was then The Royal Parks' Superintendent of Richmond Park and later became Deputy Chief Executive of London's Royal Parks.
+Holly Lodge includes the Holly Lodge Centre, a registered charity (Note: The Holly Lodge Centre's charity registration number is 1076741.) which provides an opportunity for everyone to learn from hands-on experiences, focusing particularly on the environment and in the Victorian history and heritage of Richmond Park.
+The centre, which is wheelchair-accessible, was opened in 1994.
+It was founded by Mike Fitt, who was then The Royal Parks' superintendent of Richmond Park and later became deputy chief executive of London's Royal Parks.
 The Holly Lodge Centre received the Queen's Award for Voluntary Service in 2005.

-Princess Alexandra has been Holly Lodge Centre's Royal Patron since 2007.
-In 2011 she opened the centre's Victorian-themed pharmacy, Mr Palmer's Chymist.
+In 2011, Princess Alexandra, the Centre's royal patron, opened its Victorian-themed pharmacy, Mr Palmer's Chymist.
 This includes the original interior, artefacts and dispensing records dating from 1865, from a chemist's shop in Mortlake, and is used for educational activities.
-The centre also includes a replica Victorian schoolroom, and a kitchen garden planted with varieties of vegetables used in Victorian times and herbs cultivated for their medicinal properties.
+The centre includes a replica Victorian schoolroom, a kitchen garden planted with varieties of vegetables used in Victorian times and herbs cultivated for their medicinal properties, and a nature trail named after Sir David Attenborough.

-Pembroke Lodge

-Pembroke Lodge and some associated houses stand in their own garden within the park.
-In 1847 Pembroke Lodge became the home of the then Prime Minister, Lord John Russell, and from 1876 to 1890 was the childhood home of his grandson, Bertrand Russell.
-It is now a popular restaurant with views across the Thames Valley.

-Thatched House Lodge

-Thatched House Lodge was the London home of United States General Dwight D. Eisenhower during the Second World War.
-Since 1963 it has been the residence of Princess Alexandra, The Honourable Lady Ogilvy.
-It was originally built as two houses in 1673 for two Richmond Park Keepers, as Aldridge Lodge, and was enlarged in 1727, possibly by William Kent, as a home for Sir Robert Walpole.
-The two houses were joined and renamed Thatched House Lodge in 1771 by Sir John Soane.
-The gardens include an 18th-century two-room thatched summer house which gave the main house its name.

-White Lodge

-Built as a hunting lodge for George II by the architect Roger Morris, White Lodge was completed in 1730.
-Its many famous residents have included members of the Royal Family.
-The future king Edward VIII was born at White Lodge in 1894; his brother Prince Albert, Duke of York (the future George VI) and the Duchess of York (later Queen Elizabeth the Queen Mother) lived there in the 1920s.
-The Royal Ballet School (formerly Sadler's Wells Ballet) has been based since 1955 at White Lodge, where younger ballet students continue to be trained.